juniorjunior/RPiPWM/README.md

 ## UDP Messages

-Each message consists of two four byte (32 bits) unique numbers used as a basic packet filter, a one byte (8 bits) command, eight bytes (64 bits) for the target IDs, four bytes (32 bits) for the message ID, followed by the appropriate data for the message type.
-Target IDs is a bit field which allows up to 64 targets to be commanded from one broadcast message.
+Each message consists of two four byte (32 bits) unique numbers used as a basic packet filter, four bytes (32 bits) for the message ID, a one byte (8 bits) command, four bytes (32 bits) for the target ID, followed by the appropriate data for the message type.
 Multiple targets can have the same ID.
-Valid target IDs therefore are from 0 to 64 with a target ID of 0 meaning "all targets".
+A target ID of 0 means "all targets".

 The first and second four byte integers values are 4039196302 and 3194769291 respectively.
 The packet filter values are used to do a simple check that the incoming packet is meant for the device receiving it.
 Slow speed receivers may crash or hang if over-flooded with UDP packets.
 Since the receiver must listen for broadcast UDP there is a decent liklihood that other traffic may show up.
 Having a specific 64 bits of data at the very start of the packet drastically reduces the chance of thinking the packet needs to be processed which saves major clock cycles on slow receivers.
 If there is a better/simpler/more efficient way of doing this I'm open to suggestions.